Please confirm topic selection

 • patient continues to have severe pain symptoms after 6 weeks of nonoperative treatment

-• AAOS recommend may be used, but recommendation strength is limited
+• AAOS recommended that kyphoplasty may be used, but recommendation strength is limited

 • technique

-• kyphoplasty is different than vertebroplasty in that a cavity is created by balloon expansion and therefore the cement can be injected with less pressure
+• kyphoplasty is different from vertebroplasty in that a cavity is created by balloon expansion.
+Cement can be injected with less pressure into the cavity created by the balloon

-• pain relief thought to be from elimination of micromotion
+• pain relief is thought to be from elimination of micromotion

 • surgical decompression and stabilization